christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 The investigation did not depend on a single alert.

-Multiple security controls were used to understand the activity.
+Multiple sources of security evidence were compared to understand the broader activity.

----

 ## 📸 Evidence — Wazuh SSH Correlation